timacdonald/json-api/README.md

 To help improve performance for attributes that are expensive to calculate, it is possible to have attributes lazy evaluated only when they are requested by the client.
 This is useful if you are making requests to the database or even HTTP requests in your resource.

 As an example, let's imagine that we expose a base64 encoded avatar for each user.
-Our implementation downloads the avatar from our microservice, base64 encodes the avatar, and provides it as an attribute.
+Our implementation downloads the avatar from our avatar microservice and exposes it as an attribute.

 ```php
 <?php